 Le Jardin Contemporain // The Contemporary Garden - Barry Watton Garden Designs

-I discovered a passion for gardening following the purchase of my first home.
-Studying for three years at the University of Bristol’s Botanic Gardens.
-I qualified in the “Principles and Practices of Horticulture” and “Garden Planning, Construction and Planting Design” with the Royal Horticultural Society.
+After studying for three years at the University of Bristol’s Botanic Gardens, I qualified in the “Principles and Practices of Horticulture” and “Garden Planning, Construction and Planting Design” with the Royal Horticultural Society.
 Leaving behind a successful career in law I switched to a career in horticulture.

 I have worked in private gardens of all sizes and types, including those designed by RHS gold medal winners Butter Wakefield and Darren Hawkes.
-I have helped to create a several hundred tree-strong private woodland on the outskirts of Wellow, near Bath, and worked on numerous planting rejuvenation projects for private individuals.
 Former clients include Robert Del Naja of Massive Attack.

 I have undertaken practical training in the building and repairing of dry stone walls with the Dry Stone Walling Association of Great Britain.